omgnetwork/OIP/xxxx-ewallet-blockchain-integration.md

 1. Using eWallet B mobile app, a user wants to send funds to an Ethereum address.
 2. The user submit the transaction to eWallet B, specifying how many tokens should be transferred and to which address.
+3. eWallet B submits the transaction on Ethereum and let user knows about its progress/finality.

+#### eWallet A (Full custody) -> Plasma address with regular transaction

+1. Using eWallet B mobile app, a user wants to send funds to a Plasma address.
+2. The user submit the transaction to eWallet B, specifying how many tokens should be transferred and to which address.
-3. eWallet B submits the transaction and let user knows about its progress/finality.
+3. eWallet B submits the transaction on Plasma and let user knows about its progress/finality.

 #### eWallet A (Full custody) -> eWallet B (Full custody) with regular transaction